valtimo-platform/valtimo-documentation/contributing/branching-and-release-strategy.md

 Changes in `next-minor` in both `valtimo-frontend-libraries` and `valtimo-backend-libraries` are released as frequently as possible, but only when the branches are stable.
 There is a maximum of 4 weeks between releases.

-A release is done by tagging the commit that is to be released.
-After this, a short-lived release branch is created, from which a release candidate is made for internal testing.
-If this release is satisfactory, a release is made based on the release tag.
+A release is done by creating a release branch from the `next-minor` branch.
+After this, a short-lived release candidate is created from this branch for internal testing.
+If this release is satisfactory, the release branch is tagged, and a release is made.
+Afterward, the release branch is deleted.

 ### Bugfixes

-If bugs are encountered for unreleased minor or major versions, fixes for these bugs are made in `bugfix/*` branches, branched of from `next-minor` and `next-major` respectively.
+If bugs are encountered for unreleased minor or major versions, fixes for these bugs are made in `bugfix/*` branches, branched off from `next-minor` and `next-major` respectively.

 If bugs need to be fixed in previous releases, the fixes are done in `next-minor` if it all possible.
 After the fixes are tested and merged, they are cherry-picked into a branch based of the tags of the release(s) in which they need to be